-The Free File partnership between the IRS and brand-name tax software companies has helped more than 100 million taxpayers prepare their tax returns, capturing all credits and deductions to maximize their refund, at no cost.
-This alliance enables 70 percent of all taxpayers – individuals and families with an adjusted gross income of $72,000 or less for tax year 2020 – to use the best-known and most trusted commercial tax preparation software products for free.
-Because the tax software companies donate their products, this program comes at no cost to the government, and in fact saves taxpayer dollars by encouraging e-filing versus filing paper returns.
+The Free File partnership between the IRS and brand-name tax software companies helps more than 100 million taxpayers prepare their tax returns, capturing all credits and deductions to maximize their refund, at no cost.
+This alliance enables 70 percent of all taxpayers – individuals, families, and active military with an adjusted gross income of $73,000 or less for Tax Year 2022 – to use the best-known and most trusted commercial tax preparation software products for free.
+Because the tax software companies donate their products, this program comes at no cost to the government, and in fact, saves taxpayer dollars by encouraging e-filing versus filing paper returns.

-Tax software programs are constantly updated to give you the most up to date information to complete your return accurately, and acknowledgement that your return was received.
+Tax software programs are constantly updated to give you the most up-to-date information to complete your return accurately, and acknowledgment that your return was received.

-Free File is a companion to other IRS programs that provide reliable tax preparation to the public at no cost, especially the IRS Volunteer Income Tax Assistance (VITA) program.
-VITA services are offered through thousands of community-based organizations and connects taxpayers to IRS-certified volunteers who are trained – and deeply passionate about – preparing returns for eligible individuals and families.
-Some VITAs also provide taxpayers access to Free File products at their sites, designating computers, workstations and volunteers for coaching and encouragement as the taxpayer prepares returns using the tax software.
+Free File is a companion to other IRS programs that provide reliable tax preparation to the public at no cost, especially the IRS Volunteer Income Tax Assistance (VITA) program (irs.gov).
+VITA services are offered through thousands of community-based organizations and connect taxpayers to IRS-certified volunteers who are trained – and deeply passionate about – preparing returns for eligible individuals and families.
+Some VITAs also provide taxpayers access to Free File products at their sites, designating computers, workstations, and volunteers for coaching and encouragement as the taxpayer prepares returns using the tax software.

 - Most tax software vendors have two websites, one that is meant for use by the general public where a fee may be charged.
 The other site for those eligible for Free File.

 - Do not use the IRS' Free File link if you will file a Vermont return.
-In order to use Free File for your Vermont return, file both your federal and Vermont returns through the links provided on this page.
-The IRS Free File link brings you to the vendor's Free File site; however you cannot complete a Vermont return from the IRS' link.
+To use Free File for your Vermont return, file both your federal and Vermont returns through the links provided on this page.
+The IRS Free File link brings you to the vendor's Free File site; however, you cannot complete a Vermont return from the IRS link.

 Free File software meets the highest standards of security, privacy, and support.
 Every tax return is transmitted through secure e-file systems to the IRS and the Vermont Department of Taxes.
 Taxpayers receive an email confirmation from the Free File vendor when the return is accepted.